openstack/devstack/README.md

     # list instances
     nova list

-If the EC2 API is your cup-o-tea, you can create credentials and use euca2ools:

-    # source eucarc to generate EC2 credentials and set up the environment
-    . eucarc
-    # list instances using ec2 api
-    euca-describe-instances

 # DevStack Execution Environment

 DevStack runs rampant over the system it runs on, installing things and